Accessibility Tools

 Melasma is a skin disease which causes brown skin discoloration on the face.
 It is commonly referred to as the "mask of pregnancy" due to its prevalence among pregnant women.

-Where on the face does melasma occur?
+What locations on the face does melasma occur?

 The affected areas of the face typically include: above the upper lip, cheeks, forehead, chin and nose.
 It is usually seen in a symmetrical distribution.